Australia’s 2020 Retail Bloodbath: 💥 Rocked by Bad Retail Pricing Decisions

 Many retailers seem to have geared their businesses for network growth over the past 10 years, which is a CAPEX heavy strategy often incompatible with customer growth.
 Some retailers have trained their customers to expect a sale or discount, and are now finding it very difficult to un-train bad habits.
 Other retailers have assumed all their customers are price-sensitive shoppers and have been underselling themselves for years; throwing away, in turn, millions of dollars each year which they really didn’t need to do.

 These days, 55% of millennials use their mobile phone to shop online.
-However, it may surprise you to know that 1 in 2 millennial’s actually still preferred to shop at shopping malls/in-store.
+However, it may surprise you to know that 1 in 2 millennials actually still prefers to shop at shopping malls/in-store.

 With this in mind, it’s time to strategize and bridge the gap between online and in-store.
 E-commerce and retail are no longer separate, they are one and the same.